zigiprimo/zigiprimo/README.md

-- 👋 Hi, I’m Sameer
+👋 Hi, Sameer here
-- 👀 I’m interested in coffee, growing greens and sunny days in coastal regions
-- 🌱 I’m currently streamlining my backend stack...
+👀 I like my morning coffee, growing greens and sunny days in coastal regions 🌱 Currently streamlining my backend stack...

 <!---
 zigiprimo/zigiprimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.